-In order to meet the short term objectives of improving the immediate operations and the availability of services to its clients, the following goals were developed:
+In order to meet the short term objectives of improving the immediate operations and the availability of services to its clients, the Department developed the following goals:

 - 1. Maximize the use and impact of available loan funds for eligible projects in accordance with the priorities and procedures described in this plan, using sound financial management; - 2.
-Continue to assist water systems in meeting Safe Drinking Water Act requirements; - 3.
-Secure source of state match for federal capitalization grants; and - 4.
-Have the Drinking Water SRF priority point criteria and readiness to proceed criteria updated and approved by the Safe Drinking Water Commission at least 60 days prior to the initial application receipt deadline (February 15, 2018).
+Continue to assist water systems in meeting Safe Drinking Water Act (SDWA) requirements; - 3.
+Have the Drinking Water SRF priority point criteria and readiness-to-proceed criteria updated and approved by the SDWC at least 60 days prior to the initial application receipt deadline (February 15, 2019); and - 4.
+Secure source of state match for federal capitalization grants.